 Heading out of Merimbula to places like Eden, Tathra and Bermagui offer good vantage points to view Whales.
 One of my favourites is from the Historic Tathra Pub while sipping a craft beer made onsite, also The Wajurda Point track in the Mimosa Rocks National Park.

 For those wanting to get out on the water, there is Whale watching boat tours that run from the towns jetties most days during the season.
 Whale watching cruises run from the Merimbula Marina on Market st, while Headland fishing charters and Whale watching leaves from the jetty opposite the Lake View Hotel.
+A short drive from Merimbula and you can visit the Eden Killer Whale Museum.

 See the wildlife